Oil is critical in the engine for lubrication. It helps keep the moving parts from friction and excessive heat.

-It happens that oil leaks into the combustion chamber and therefore the oil gets stuck on the spark plugs, but why does it happen?
+It happens that oil leaks into the combustion chamber, and therefore the oil gets stuck on the spark plugs, but why does it happen?
 Let’s take a look at the most common causes:

 Here is a more detailed list of the most common causes of oil on spark plugs.

 If your spark plugs look like the picture above, fully covered with oil when you remove them, you can feel lucky.

 When the oil on your spark plug looks like this, and there is oil on the spark plug threads, it is not coming from the engine’s inside; it is actually coming from the outside from the valve cover, filling up the wells.

 Around the spark plug holes, there are O-rings, which can be external or integrated with the valve cover gasket.
 When these get bad because of heat, they will start to leak, and oil will pour into the spark plug holes.

 This is bad for both the ignition coils and spark plugs as it can cause misfires, and it can also cause these parts to fail.